D-X-Y/landmark-detection/.github/ISSUE_TEMPLATE.md

 If you are submitting a bug report, please fill in the following details.

 ## Which project are you using?
-SAN or SBR or TS3 or others?
+SAN or SBR or SRT or TS3 or others?

 ## Issue description